orbcode/orbuculum/README.md

 this for the TRACE tool you're using and then you can just leave it running and it'll grab data from the target and make it available to clients whenever it can.
-Note that some debug probes can now create an orbuculum-compatible interface on TCP/3443, and then you can connect the rest of the suite to that directly, without using the orbuculum mux itself.
+Note that some debug probes can now create an orbuculum-compatible interface on TCP/3443, and then you can connect the rest of the suite to that directly, without needing to use the orbuculum mux itself.

 * orbfifo: The fifo pump: Turns a trace feed into a set of fifos (or permanent files).